tudelft-cda-lab/tudelft-cda-lab.github.io/index.md

 - Our paper entitled "Beyond Labeling Using Clustering To Build Network Behavioral Profiles Of Malware Families" by Azqa Nadeem, Christian Hammerschmidt, Carlos H. Ganan, Sicco Verwer will appear as a chapter in the <a>Malware Analysis using Artificial Intelligence and Deep Learning (MAAIDL)</a> book by Springer.

+<br/><br/><br/>
+## Open Positions

+### PhD / Postdoc on Logging Engineering and Analysis

+Developers and operations teams rely on monitoring to understand how the system behaves in production.
+Given the rich nature of data produced by large-scale systems in production and the popularization of machine learning, there is a increasingly trend to adopt artificial intelligence to automate operations.

+Together with Adyen, we are seeking for a PhD (4 years) or a PostDoc (3 years) to work on applying machine learning techniques in the context of logging analysis and engineering.
+The goal is to come up with techniques to model, analyze and reason about the behavior of large-scale software systems.

+We look for strong candidates with prior knowledge in machine/deep learning.

+**Contact:** Maurício Aniche (<M.FinavaroAniche@tudelft.nl>) and Sicco Verwer (<S.Verwer@tudelft.nl>)